nodejitsu/handbook/book.md

 - [@NodeKohai on Twitter](http://twitter.com/#!/NodeKohai) is an irc bot that shares Node.js tweets with the #nodejitsu irc channel.
 Ask it a quick question and it just might give you an answer!
-- <http://search.npmjs.org> is a great place to check for modules that might already solve your problem.
+- <http://npmjs.org> is a great place to check for modules that might already solve your problem.
+- <http://cheatsheet.jit.su> is a nodejitsu cheatsheet listing the most common commands.
+- <http://package.json.jit.su> is an interactive reference for the package.json format.
+- <http://blog.nodejitsu.com/npm-cheatsheet> is a quick cheatsheet for npm commands.
 # Appendix: Building the Nodejitsu Handbook
 <a name='apx:build'></a>